 Sauté together uncovered for 2-3 minutes, then stir the sausage back in.

-Crack the eggs in a bowl and whisk.
+Crack the eggs in a bowl and whisk them well.

 Drizzle the olive oil over the veggies and sausage (do not stir again), and pour the eggs on top.

 Gently pull the eggs away from the sides of the pan with your spatula, letting the eggs fill in.
-Do this several times, but once the egg mixture is too firm to fill in spaces, the bottom is set.
+Do this several times, but once the egg mixture is too firm to fill in spaces, stop because the bottom has begun to set.

-Allow is to cool slightly, then slide the frittata out of the pan onto a cutting board and slice.
+Allow the frittata to cool slightly, then slide it out of the pan onto a cutting board and slice.

 Season with a little salt and pepper and enjoy!⠀